Step by Step Tutorial

 ) Using : (nothing)

-Lets press t to take off armour, then choose appropriate ‘on body’ slot – press g.
-Note that the armour is no longer shown in the equipment and item will be returned to your inventory.
+Let’s press t to take off armour, then choose the appropriate ‘on body’ slot – press g.
+Note that the armour is no longer shown in the equipment, and the item will be returned to your inventory.
 Press w to ‘wear/wield’ it back and observe that the inventory listing is reduced to this item.

-To move your character around it’s better to use the NumPad (section on the right part of the keyboard) than the arrow keys, as it allows you to move diagonally too, which is crucially important.
+To move your character around it’s better to use the NumPad (the section on the right side of the keyboard) than the arrow keys, as it allows you to move diagonally too, which is crucially important.

-💡Don’t worry if you don’t have NumPad section at your keyboard – there is a special layout to play without it; check No-NumPad
+💡Don’t worry if you don’t have a NumPad section on your keyboard – there is a special layout to play without it; check No-NumPad

 789